arn-the-long-beard/seed-routing/README.md

 ```

 There is nothing more to write for the router to do its job.
-You can check the example for more example code.

 #### 3 - Write your `Route` enum starting in lib.rs :